LiteLDev/liteloaderbds-documentation/en/Usage.md

 * Windows 11
 * Windows 10 21H2 or later

-Please install BDS before installing LiteLoaderBDS. due to Minecraft's EULA, we are unable to provide a download service for BDS.
-You can download the BDS from [Minecraft official website](https://www.minecraft.net/en-us/download/server/bedrock) and unzip it.
-Please note that Minecraft is not part of LiteLoaderBDS, so we do not provide any technical support for Minecraft.

 #### Installation via Lip

 We recommend using [Lip](https://lip.docs.litebds.com) to install LiteLoaderBDS.
 You need to install Lip first, please refer to the [Lip documentation](https://lip.docs.litebds.com).
 If Lip is already installed, please follow the steps below to install LiteLoaderBDS:

+For LiteLoaderBDS 2.10.0-beta.1 or earlier, BDS automatic installation is not supported, so you can download the BDS from [Minecraft official website](https://www.minecraft.net/en-us/download/server/bedrock) and unzip it.

 1. Run the following command in the BDS directory.